UniversalViewer/uv.pub/README.md

 You can package your app cross-platform from a single operating system, [electron-builder kind of supports this](https://www.electron.build/multi-platform-build), but there are limitations and asterisks.
 That's why this boilerplate doesn't do that by default.

 [License CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+Copyright (C) Edward Silverton.
+This is free software; see the source for copying conditions.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.